AdaCore/spark2014/docs/lrm/source/names-and-expressions.rst

   index_expression_list ::=
     ( expression {, expression} )

+.. centered:: **Legality Rules**

+.. _tu-update_expressions-01:

+1. The box symbol, <>, may not appear in any ``expression`` appearing in an *update expression*.

 .. centered:: **Dynamic Semantics**

-.. _tu-update_expressions-01:

-1. In all cases (i.e., whether ``T`` is a record type, a record extension type, or an array type - see below), evaluation of ``X'Update`` begins with the creation of an anonymous object of type ``T`` which is initialized to the value of ``X`` in the same way as for an occurrence of ``X'Old`` (except that the object is constrained by its initial value but not constant).

 .. _tu-update_expressions-02:

+2. In all cases (i.e., whether ``T`` is a record type, a record extension type, or an array type - see below), evaluation of ``X'Update`` begins with the creation of an anonymous object of type ``T`` which is initialized to the value of ``X`` in the same way as for an occurrence of ``X'Old`` (except that the object is constrained by its initial value but not constant).

+.. _tu-update_expressions-03:

-2. Next, components of this object are updated as described in the following subsections.
+3. Next, components of this object are updated as described in the following subsections.
 The attribute reference then denotes a constant view of this updated object.
 The master and accessibility level of this object are defined as for the anonymous object of an aggregate.

-.. _tu-update_expressions-03:
+.. _tu-update_expressions-04:

-3. The assignments to components of the result object described in the following subsections are assignment operations and include performance of any checks associated with evaluation of the target component name or with implicit conversion of the source value to
+4. The assignments to components of the result object described in the following subsections are assignment operations and include performance of any checks associated with evaluation of the target component name or with implicit conversion of the source value to